-- a. the Core Curriculum as appropriate to method of enrollment.1 - b. the first year common Science/Engineering programme for first year; - c.
+- 1. the Core Curriculum as appropriate to method of enrollment. - 2. the Science programme for first year; - 3.
 30 total credits of which 11 must be in science at the Second, Third or Fourth year level.

 Course approval and the permission of the Dean of Science are required to enter this program.